-Explore the Democracy Collaborative’s 46 Community Wealth-Building Cities that focus on building collaborative, inclusive, and locally-controlled economies.
-A mapping tool and list by state is also available on the site.
+Explore the Democracy Collaborative’s Community Wealth-Building Cities program that focuses on building collaborative, inclusive, and locally-controlled economies.
+Learn more about where Community Wealth Building is happening!

 The U.S. Department of Health and Human Services (HHS) regional offices are led by a Regional Health Administrator, the senior federal public health official and scientist in the region who performs essential functions for HHS in three major areas: prevention, preparedness, and agency-wide coordination.
 These functions directly and indirectly support the work of the Department and the individual federal agencies.